 Besides the computational complexity problems for information processing, this requires the transfer of business information of shops towards the central system as a trusted third party.
-Such a practice encounters many objections in the daily business practice, even if only product catalogues are concerned [Vermeer 2001; Moukas et al. 1998].
-In addition, a central mechanism still needs to make decisions about what to display in which order to a consumer, in a way that is reasonable to all parties: all the suppliers and consumers.
+Such a practice encounters many objections in the daily business practice, even if only product catalogues are concerned [7; 8].
+In addition, a central mechanism still needs to make decisions about what to display in which order to a consumer, in a way which is reasonable to all parties: all the suppliers and consumers.
 As is commonly agreed on in economics, a fair and general weighing of interests (utilities) of different market parties is not possible, and concepts like Pareto-efficiency are used instead.

-Thus, central filtering mechanisms may suffer from increasing (computational) complexity as well as serious objections and obstructions from commercial parties in various sorts of business areas.
+Thus, central filtering-mechanisms may suffer from increasing (computational) complexity as well as serious objections and obstructions from commercial parties in various sorts of business areas.
+Therefore, other adaptive approaches are needed to complement central or personal filtering systems.

-In this paper, we present a framework for a distributed Competitive Attentionspace System, CASy, to allocate the scarce resource that is consumer attention via the techniques of dynamic market-based control [Clearwater 1995; Cheng and Wellman 1998; Gibney et al. 1999 and adaptive software agents [Weiss 1999; Guttman et al. 1998; Kephart et al. 2000].
-In the example of an electronic shopping mall, CASy recommends shops to a consumer: the task of matching a consumer to a set of suitable shops is delegated to the individual shops, each of which evaluates the information that is available about the consumer and his or her interests (the consumer's interests and other information which the consumer is willing to provide; e.g. keywords, product queries, and available parts of a profile).
+In this paper, we present a framework for a distributed Competitive Attention-space System, CASy, to allocate the scarce resource that is consumer attention via the techniques of dynamic market-based control [9; 10; 11] and adaptive software agents [12; 13; 14].
+In the example of an electronic shopping mall, the task of matching a consumer to a set of suitable shops is delegated to the individual shops, each of which evaluates the information that is available about the consumer and his or her interests (the consumer's interests and other information which the consumer is willing to provide; e.g. keywords, product queries, and available parts of a profile).
 Based on this information and on their domain knowledge, shops can make a monetary bid in an auction where a limited amount of consumer attention space, or banners, for the particular consumer is sold.
 To facilitate CASy, the system is designed as a multi-agent system where each shop is represented by a software agent that executes the task of bidding for the attention of each individual consumer.
 The use of learning software agents allows shops to rapidly adapt their bidding strategy such that they only bid for consumers that are likely to be interested in their offerings.
-Furthermore, efficient bidding for each customer is only feasible when automated: hence the use of software agents.
-These agents allow a shop to process a large number of small transactions, and enable them to make a deliberated bid for every customer entering the shopping mall.

 In CASy, shops react to consumer behavior and to behaviors of other shops, yielding various interdependencies in the commercial effects related to being displayed together with competitors (Section 2.7).
 For various basic and simple models for on-line consumers, shops, and profiles, we demonstrate the feasibility of our system, i.e., that proper matchings of consumers with shops are achieved, and that shops can learn their niche in the market, even in the case of such interdependencies.
-Especially, to validate the economical concept of the market mechanism underlying CASy, we develop an evolutionary agent system for bidding supplier agents.
-In this approach, the agent system is investigated like an economic market, as in agent-based computational economics (ACE), Tesfatsion 2001: Vriend 1995; van Bragt et al. 2001; Gerding et al. 2000; van Bragt and La Poutré 2001; Kirman and Vriend 2001.
-To the best of our knowledge this is a novel approach within the field of market-based programming.
+Especially, to validate the economical concept of the market mechanism underlying CASy, we develop an evolutionary agent system for bidding supplier agents as established in the field of agent-based computational economics (ACE) [15; 16; 17; 18; 19; 20].
 Furthermore, we also develop adaptive software agents that learn bidding-strategies, based on neural networks and strategy exploration heuristics.
 Finally, we reflect on the merits of the system, and assess the advantages and issues that need further attention, from both the technological and the economical point of view.

-We note that the mechanism we describe is not limited to the example of the ACM Transactions on Internet Technology, Vol. V, No. N, Month 20YY.

-electronic shopping mall, but can easily be extended to other domains where (pre) selection of possibilities has to be guided, like banners on more general websites, attention spaces on mobile devices, or other types of marketplaces.
+We note that the mechanism we describe is not limited to the example of the electronic shopping mall, but can easily be extended to other domains where (pre) selection of possibilities has to be guided, like banners on more general websites, or other types of marketplaces.